 Energy dynamics

 We recover the result that the ego’s influence extends beyond direct connections and found up to three degrees of influence.
 The generalized nature of the mDOI metric under positive initial levels of homophily makes it challenging to differentiate between the various pathways and determine the causal mechanisms behind loneliness clustering based on it.
 Therefore, we analyzed the energy dynamics of each inductive pathway, individually and mixed, by examining the mean energy dynamics per subpopulation over time.
 Figure 6 displays the dynamics over time for each pathway, with line colors representing different initial levels of homophily.
 The first row depicts the energy development for each pathway acting alone over time.
 Each pathway demonstrates distinct dynamics.
-The cognition and contagion pathways converge rapidly to equilibrium, but with notable differences.
-The contagion pathway tends to converge towards the mean social energy, while the cognition pathway results in a shift of agents within each subpopulation, transitioning from high to low energy and vice versa.
+The cognition and emotional contagion pathways converge rapidly to equilibrium, but with notable differences.
+The emotional contagion pathway tends to converge towards the mean social energy, while the cognition pathway results in a shift of agents within each subpopulation, transitioning from high to low energy and vice versa.
 On the other hand, the behavioral pathway exhibits more complex behavior, influenced by the initial levels of homophily, which determines its convergence pattern.

 The second row presents a scenario where one pathway is dominant, with 80% weight in the energy update process, while the remaining two are at 10%.
 When dominant, the cognitive pathway is not affected by the other pathways.
 When the behavior pathway is dominant, the cognition route still drives dynamics, except for the initially energetic subpopulation, which moves towards full energy.
 When looking at the dominant contagion pathway, the convergence rate is slowed.
 The third row illustrates the combination of two equally active pathways, with the cognitive pathway taking over the dynamics when equally mixed with the other two.
 When the contagion and behavioral pathways are equally mixed, the contagion pathway tends to pull the system toward the average energy values, except for when the initial level of homophily is high (Q0=0.8).
 Here, there seems to be a tipping point in the level of homophily that tends to pull the system toward a fully energetic state.